Demographics of Latvia: Current vital statistics

+Structure of the population

 Immigration

 Illegal immigration in Latvia has traditionally been from neighboring countries but now migrants also come from other areas such as Latin America, Southeast Asia and Africa.
 The Latvian government have sought to work with Russia to stem the problem.
 In 2009 the US State Department criticized Latvia for its treatment of illegal immigrants.

 For an immigrant not to become an illegal resident, a permit is required for a foreign national or a stateless person wishing to reside in the Republic of Latvia for more than 90 days within a 6-month period, thus if the person does not acquire himself a residence permit, he will be considered an illegal immigrant.